qchenevier/MBA_memoire/doc/introduction.md

 The literature about digitalization and the current technological revolution tries to summarize the main facts, suggests strategies to follow and decisions to take about it.
 However, each paper is tackling the problem from its own perspective, so it is not easy to understand the phenomenon globally.

-For example, @Perez2004 analyses each techno-economic paradigm through three inter-related levels: technology systems (microelectronics, software & telecommunications), "best practice" model (flexible organizational model), "common sense" principles for organizational & institutional design (decentralization, networking, continuous improvement, ...). @Gimpel2012 states that digitalization is changing business and society through five digital forces: globalization, millenialization, prosumerization, business virtualization, and platformization.
-Whereas other authors suggest different ways of analyzing digitalization.
+For example, @Perez2004 analyses each techno-economic paradigm through three inter-related levels: Technology Systems (microelectronics, software & telecommunications), "Best Practice" Model (flexible organizational model), "Common Sense" Principles for Organizational & Institutional Design (decentralization, networking, continuous improvement, ...). @Gimpel2012 states that digitalization is changing business and society through five digital forces: Globalization, Millenialization, Prosumerization, Business Virtualization and Platformization.
+Whereas other authors suggest different dimensions to analyze digitalization.

 Without a unifying intellectual framework to understand digitalization, it seems uneasy to deal with everyday issues such as: